jlevine22/blog/articles/20140921 Race Report- Emerald Bay Trail Run.md

-## Race Report: Emerald Bay Trail Run

 ---
+published: September 21st, 2014
 tags:
 - fitness
 - race report
 - running
 - trail running
 ---

+## Race Report: Emerald Bay Trail Run

 <!-- preview -->
 I have been running now for about a year and a half.
 The majority of that has been on the road.
 I've decided this summer to throw some trail running into the mix.
 It's nice to save a little bit of pounding on the knees and to mix up the scenery a bit.
 Being Tahoe, there is an embarrassment of riches when it comes to Trails.
 For my first trail race I chose the [Emerald Bay Trail Run](http://www.tahoetrailrunning.com/trail-runs/emerald-bay-trail-run/).
 It's advertised as a 7.5 mile fast trail run with low/moderate climbing.